 - Once the installation is complete, you should be able to launch VLC Media Player from the main menu or by typing “vlc” in the terminal.

-To start VLC player use GUI icon or use the following command to start it and enjoy audio/videos.
+To start the VLC player use the GUI icon or use the following command to start it and enjoy audio/videos.

-You can find the VLC version in About section under the help menu.
+You can find the VLC version in the About section under the help menu.